 “Those were footsteps!” one of the ghost hunters says while he records the general area of the sounds.

 “Where are you?” asks the third as he sweeps the space with his flashlight.

 Iñaki’s sprint had taken him to the opposite corner of the basement, and there he hides, unseen.

-One of the ghost hunters tries to follow Iñaki’s path along, hoping to catch some evidence, and he suddenly stops and crouches towards something on the floor.
-He lifts a yellowed newspaper, and whatever he found under it startles him.
+One of the ghost hunters tries to follow Iñaki’s path along, hoping to catch some evidence, and he suddenly stops and crouches towards a yellowed newspaper on the floor.
+He lifts it.
+Whatever he finds under it startles him.

 “Oh shit, a ouija board!”
 The ghost hunter’s voice trembles as he holds the board.
 “This explains everything!”